madhvi-n/python-dsa/README.md

-# leetcode
+# Python DSA
-Solutions to leetcode problems
+Data structures and Algorithms in Python.
+This repo also contains solutions to leetcode problems